chiangyaw/pcs-utd-workshop/03-Assignment-1-2.md

     ![alt text](/resources/pcs-screen-30.png)

-9. Within the Sales and Trading cnsp-eu VM sidecar, click on the Vulnerabilities tab to see all the Vulnerabilities that were detected for this VM.
+9. Within the Sales and Trading cnsp-app4 VM sidecar, click on the Vulnerabilities tab to see all the Vulnerabilities that were detected for this VM.
 Further clicking on options such as Critical & High , Exploitable and Patchable will filter the results.

     ![alt text](/resources/pcs-screen-31.png)